LCA-ActivityBrowser/activity-browser/activity_browser/docs/wiki/Projects.md

 you ensure that your data is preserved if you want to return to it.

 ## Exporting a project
-You can export your entire project to a .7z archive.
+You can export your entire project to a `.tar.gz` archive file.
 This archive will contain all data stored within the project like [LCI databases](Databases), [Impact Categories](Impact-Categories), [Calculation Setups](LCA-Calculation-Setups) and any other data.
 You can export your project through the `Project` > `Export this project` menu in the main menu bar.

-You will be asked for a location the .7z archive with your project data should be saved to.
+You will be asked for a location the `.tar.gz` archive with your project data should be saved to.

 > [!NOTE]
 > Exporting may take a while to complete, especially for large projects with many databases.

 ## Importing a project
-Similarly, you can also import a project that has been exported to a .7z archive.
+Similarly, you can also import a project that has been exported to a `.tar.gz` archive.
 You can import the project through the `Project` > `Import a project` menu in the main menu bar.

 You will be prompted for a unique project name, after which the project will be installed and the Activity Browser will